Child protection and safeguarding

 If you think a child is in immediate danger call 999.

-Richmond CVS is committed to safeguarding children and to supporting the obligations on the voluntary sector in Richmond to ensure children’s safety.
+Richmond CVS is committed to safeguarding children and to supporting the legal obligations of the voluntary sector in Richmond to ensure children’s safety.
 If you are an organisation group or club, it is your responsibility to protect children and young people from harm and to minimise risk if you provide either of the following:

 - Direct services to children and young people (such as child care, afterschool clubs or sport)